 This is so humbling to write down; all the more reason I should be talking about it, right?
 The feeling caught me by surprise.
 It came on suddenly and with a FURY!
 I had read in our adoption agency’s newsletter that there were going to be several new families joining the pool of parents waiting to adopt.
 As I read that, a slightly competitive feeling came over me.
+Comparison became real.
 19 additional prospective adoptive families were joining the program.

 How would their profile compare to ours?

 Yesterday, as I was scrolling through my Facebook home page, I saw that our agency was featuring one of the new families on their page.
 I clicked on this precious family’s profile.
 Honestly, I did not do it out of curiosity, but out of sheer comparison.
 I wanted to look objectively.
 I wanted to see through a prospective birth mother’s eyes, and ask myself, “Who would I be more drawn to?”
 Them or us.
 I wanted to COMPARE!